netheosgithub/pcs_api/docs/build.md

 1. cpprestsdk must be cloned and built: refer to specific doc (https://casablanca.codeplex.com/wikipage?title=Setup%20and%20Build%20on%20Linux).
-   Set working copy to tag v2.3.0 before building: `git checkout v2.3.0` and keep the `build.release` folder name, as it is referenced from CMakeLists.txt
+   Set working copy to tag v2.4.0 before building: `git checkout v2.4.0` and keep the `build.release` folder name, as it is referenced from CMakeLists.txt You may need to edit the `Release/src/CMakeLists.txt` file and remove the `-Werror` from `CMAKE_CXX_FLAGS`.
 2. Clone pcs_api repository and sub modules as explained above for Windows.
 3. Create a symbolic link `cpprest` in cpp/ that refers to *{cpprest_git_root_folder}*/Release folder.
    This link is referenced from CMake_ext_deps.inc